County (Gaelic games)

 A county is a geographic region within Gaelic games, controlled by a county board of the Gaelic Athletic Association (GAA) and originally based on the 32 counties of Ireland as they were in 1884.
 While the administrative geography of Ireland has since changed, with several new counties created and the six that make up Northern Ireland superseded by 11 local government districts, the counties in Gaelic games have remained largely unchanged.

 However, the county as used in Gaelic games does not always and everywhere cover precisely the same territory as the traditional county.
 Particularly in the first 50 years of the Association but also in more recent times, there are many examples of clubs based in one of the administrative counties being allowed to participate in the leagues or championships of a neighbouring county.
 There are also instances where the official county boundary does not coincide precisely with the county as used in Gaelic games, for example where a club is based on a parish that crosses the county border.
 While in most cases the name of the county as used in Gaelic games is the same as that of the current or former administrative county, there have been exceptions: Derry has never used the official county name of Londonderry, and the board of the county then officially known as Queen's County changed its name in 1907 to Leix and Ossary, later becoming Laois.
 Each county board is responsible for organising GAA club fixtures within the county, and for the promotion and development of Gaelic games and the other objectives of the Association.

 The county can also refer to the inter-county teams fielded by each county board.
 While in general any county, and only a county, is eligible to compete in the provincial and national championships and leagues, and almost all do so, again there can be anomalies: in the National Hurling League, for example, a team representing Fingal — a sub-region of the GAA county of Dublin, corresponding to the modern administrative county of Fingal — previously competed against other counties.

 Since the inception of the county system, there have been changes to the respective regions of control of the overseas units.
 In Ireland the concept of the county is very strong and changing the county boundary is extremely controversial.
 In 2002 a proposal to divide Dublin in two was quickly and strongly opposed.

+List of every county board

+The following is a list of the 32 county boards in Ireland and the 14 county boards outside of Ireland.